Make a difference every day

 Get a direct line to our hiring process!
 Contact Meghann Albert, Program Director, at email@example.com or 608.255.1549, ext.
 111.

-Do you have experience in sales, project management, grant writing and/or fundraising?
+Do you have a background in counseling, community leadership or education?
 At Habitat for Humanity of Dane County, our vision is a world where everyone has a decent place to live.
-Bring your expert-level of attention to detail, grant writing skills, and stewardship plan experience to our team to build a stronger Dane County.
+Bring your leadership skills, project management expertise, and joy for working with diverse populations to help our team build a stronger Dane County.
+HUD certificate (or willingness to obtain it) is a huge plus.

 AmeriCorps Construction Crew Leader – 2022-23